-We are a small group with two people, Yijian Lan and Alexander Kübler.
-This Project is our Bachelor thesis.
+We are a small group with two people, Yijian Lan, and Alexander Kübler.
+This project is our Bachelor thesis.
 We are very interested in the application of AR, and how should AR User Interface looks like in our daily life.
-So we decided in our Bachelor thesis to design a AR-APP to explore the Design principles of AR and apply it to an AR-APP.
+So we decided in our Bachelor thesis to explore the Design principles of AR and apply it to an AR-APP.

 We begin with the investigation of application fields.
-The first question of us is: In which field can AR really as a industry disruptors be applied? or In which Field can AR really make sense?
-There are many Applications and Devices on the market, and some of that are also really cool, but we still can’t find a really killer App on the Market.
-Most of Apps provided users with new experience, today are the most Devices to Business but not to Customer.
-So we investigated, how about the chance of AR in different field.
+The first question of us is: In which field can AR really as an industry disruptor are applied? or In which Field can AR really make sense?
+There are many Applications and Devices on the market, and some of that is also really cool, but we still can’t find a really killer App on the Market.
+Most of the Apps provided users with a new experience, today are the most Devices to Business but not to Customer.
+So we investigated, how about the chance of AR in a different field.

 Eventually we picked Navigation at airport up.

-Navigation is daily action for everyone, at the moment there are more and more Navigation App on smartphone.
-We think it’s good theme to explore, what is different between smartphone and Head mounted display.
+Navigation is daily activities for everyone, at the moment there are more and more Navigation App on a smartphone.
+We think it’s a good theme to explore, what is different between smartphone and Head mounted display.
 The complex building structures of Airport just like a tiny city, it is not always easy to keep track.
 So many different Terminal and Gates, different people from different cultures and lands.
-These elements means great amount of information.
-How to appropriately combine these information to real world, is a challenge for us.
+These elements mean a great amount of information.
+How to appropriately combine this information to the real world, is a challenge for us.

 Scope of Design

-Our core functions are Map, voice assistant, context-based Dashboard and Navigation.
+Core functions of our navigation App are Map, voice assistant, context-based Dashboard and Navigation.

 Hololens is totally a new platform for us.
 How to design a User Interface and content in a 3D space is a whole new theme.
-But Hololens has many guidance for designer and developers.
-Those guidlines helped us a lot.
+But Hololens has much guidance for designer and developers.
+Those guidelines helped us a lot.

-At very begin of Designing we try to find a way to get start.
-Hololens has additive display, and it show us a hologram in the real world.
-User can observe the Hologram from any aspect.
-It just seems like real object in our real world.
-That means, every content, that before just exist in our smartphone, maybe has own place and will be in another form displayed in the real world.
-So we got to discussing about how to handel the relationship between user, environment and hologram.
+At the very begin of Designing, we try to find a way to get a start.
+Hololens has an additive display, and it is able to map hologram in our real world.
+The user can observe the Hologram from any aspect.
+It just seems like a real object in our real world.
+That means, every content, that before exist in our smartphone, maybe had own place and will be in another form displayed in the real world.
+So we got to discussing how to handle the relationship between user, environment, and hologram.

-In our research phase we learned, that many designers believe, that we should avoid 2D assets when possible, because that means the object will not realistically respinding to the environment, e.g. light, collision, etc. So we try to explore different representation of the User Interface in our life space.
-At the first attempt we made two variants with flat and 3D Interface.
-We try to figure out if some basic UI components(like buttons) in form of 3D in AR enviroment make any sense in point of view Usability.
+In our research phase, we learned, that many designers believe, that we should avoid 2D assets as much as we can, that means the object will not really responding to the environment, e.g. light, collision, etc. We try to explore the different representation of the User Interface in our living space.
+At the first attempt, we made two variants with flat and 3D Interface.
+We try to figure out if some basic UI components(like buttons) in form of 3D in AR environment make any sense in point of view Usability.

-After validation and user tests we still decide on flat version for our Dashboard Interface.
-We relalize, that the Button as 3D form will take more time and energy from designer.
-Though 3D version looks well at first glance, but after a while user are aware, actually this form of 3D content compared with 2D version, don’t make any new sense.
+After validation and user tests we still decide on a flat version for our Dashboard Interface.
+We realize, that the Button as a 3D form will take more time and unnecessary energy from designers.
+Though 3D version looks well at first glance, after a while user is aware, actually this form of 3D content compared with the 2D version, don’t offer more extra benefit.
 In contrast button like this can distract users’ attention from the interface and makes the interaction more complex.
 After all, the button is used to be operated rather than to be read or observed.
 We believe, in Design of Augmented Reality-UI, 2D UI components are still be needed and cloud very efficient guide users.
 You will never need a holographic clock to tell users time, but directly show them the information.

 We started iterative constructing the Interface of Dashboard, map and voice assistant.
-The biggest challenges in design process were, how to balance the user’s attention between reality and interface.
-If AR- HMD really as a mobile device in our life, the holographic should naturally exist in the user’s vision, but not block objects in reality.
-So we did a lot of variant and testing to ensure, that the typography of interface has good legibility and the interface relative to user should be alway in a suitable location in the environment.
-We spend a lot of time through user tests to got a proper result.
+The biggest challenges in the design process were, how to balance the user’s attention between reality and interface.
+If AR- HMD really like a mobile device in our life, the holographic should naturally exist in the user’s vision, but not block objects in reality.
+So we did a lot of variant and testing to ensure, that the typography of interface has good legibility and the interface relative to users should be alway in a suitable location in the environment.
+We spend a lot of time through user tests to get a proper result.

 The guideline of Microsoft for Hololens and Holo Academy are really helpful for our work.
-With those we save lots of time.
-“Tap-Along” and “Billoarding” are two very important concept, and it inspirit us a lot about interaction design of Body-locked interface for this project.
+With those, we save lots of time.
+“Tap-Along” and “Billboarding” are two very important concepts, and it inspires us a lot about interaction design of the Body-locked interface for this project.

 Our work process

-Certain color will appear totally different on additive display of Hololens. e.g. Cool colors will tend to stay into background, in contrast warm color seems like on the foreground.
-Because of additive display there also no black color on Hololens, because there no black light.
+Certain color will appear totally different on the additive display of Hololens. e.g. Cool colors will tend to stay into the background, in contrast, warm color seems like on the foreground.
+Because of the additive display there also no black color on Hololens, because there no black light.
 That is why we have to always test our screen design on Hololens to ensure, that is what we would like to have.
-But it is not so easy through Unity and Visual Studio to deploy to Hololens and this process take a lot of time.
+But it is not so easy through Unity and Visual Studio to deploy to Hololens and this process takes a lot of time.

 We found own work process to let us faster iterative test our design.
-Through box and OneDrive we can directly open our screen-deisgn on Hololens.
-Hologen is a App for holographic content sharing.
+Through box and OneDrive we can directly open our screen-design on Hololens.
+Hologen is an App for holographic content sharing.
 We work with that to deploy rapidly our 3D model to Hololens.

 UI Elements — Dashboard

-Dashboard is the first part, what we design.
-We made a lot of variant.
+The dashboard is the first part, what we design.
+We made a lot of variants.
 We asked our self, how should a flat UI for AR look like.
 The final version is shown above.
 The Dashboard no longer has a border.
-The world is our canvas, why should we with a border limited our interface again?
+The world is our canvas, why should we with a border limit our interface again?
 White appears very bright on Hololens, usually should be used sparingly.
-But through a large number of user tests we still used white with some appropriately transparency for our interface component to ensure the legibility of the text in different environment.
-About interaction design, unfortunately developer are not allowed to define their own gesture for Hololens, that is why we use a clickable blue cubic to simulate a gesture to awake the Dashboard.
-User’s hand will be always tracked, if user’s hand be detected, the cursor will show the corresponding feedback to user and let they know.
+But through a large number of user tests, we still used white with some appropriate transparency for our interface component to ensure the legibility of the text in different environments.
+About interaction design, unfortunately, as a developer, I was not allowed to define own gesture for Hololens, that is why we use a clickable blue cubic to simulate a gesture to awake the Dashboard.
+User’s hand will be always tracked, if the user’s hand be detected, the cursor will show the corresponding feedback to the user and let them know.
 Hololens is ready!
-With “Tag-along” and “Billboard” those two concept we constructed our Dashboard Interface.
+With “Tag-along” and “Billboard” those two concepts we constructed our Dashboard Interface.
 Tag-along means, the interface will always follow you.
-“Billboard” makes the interface always face toward user.
+“Billboard” makes the interface always face toward users.
 World-canvas give us a chance to explore some new feedback button.
-Out of the color as a feedback parameter we also introduced “Z-axis” as a feedback parameter.
-When the button is in Hover state, it get a “float effect”
+Out of the color as a feedback parameter, we also introduced “Z-axis” as a feedback parameter.
+When the button is in Hover state, it gets a floating effect.

 UI Element — Map

-Map is like a personal smart information point.
-User can find with Map different position and information of shop at airport.
+The map is like a personal smart information point.
+Users can find with Map different position and information of shop at the airport.
 Map consist of three part: Toolbar, 3D Map and Information Center.
 With the toolbar user can move, zoom, scale, rotate the map.
-User can through click building(i.g. restaurant, duty free, healthcare,etc.) on the map to get corresponding information.
-There are label on the map show the position of Information point and toilet.
-Beside that there are also labe for the destination of user.
+Users can through click building(i.g. restaurant, duty-free, healthcare,etc.) on the map to get corresponding information.
+There are some labels on the map shows the position of Information point and toilet.
+Besides that, there are also labels mark the destination of users.
 Toolbar, Information Center and all labels face always toward to user.
-User can observe the map from different views and angels.
+Users can observe the map from different views and angels.
 Compare with 2D map this is alive.
 Through Information Center user can give any keywords that they would like to search.
-Results will be display in Information Center and 3D Map.
+Results will be displayed in Information Center and 3D Map.

 UI Element — Voice assistant

-Conversational user interface has been discussed for a long time.
-At the moment it don’t work very well, because of limitation of Technik.
+The conversational user interface has been discussed for a long time.
+At the moment it doesn’t work very well, because of the limitation of Technik.
 But it still a potential form of User Interface.
-For this Navigation application we have a voice assistant for the navigation.
-User talk with system naturally and get the information what they want.
-When user express his needs directly with words, he say something what he really want.
-It not like a normal GUI, that user can only through the existed filter to find the result.
-If user would like to find some places to work, he don’t have to search a place with different filter, but just tell the system requirements. e.g. quiet places, less people etc.
+For this Navigation application, we have a voice assistant for the navigation.
+Users talk with system naturally and get the information what they want.
+When users express their needs directly with words, they tell their needs directly.
+It not like a normal GUI, that user can only through the existed path and information architecture to find the result.
+If users would like to find some places to work, they don’t have to search a place with different hashtags, but just tell the system their requirements. e.g. quiet places, fewer people etc